nuxeo-sandbox/nuxeo-retention/README.md

 ### Attach a Rule

+When a rule is attached top a document:

+* The `Record` facet is added (if not already present)
+* Evaluation of the rule is done immediately.
+So, for example, the document may immediately go to retention, because there is no delay specified in the rule.

+##### Attach a Rule with Java API
-The following APIs are exposed in the RetentionService:
+The following APIs are exposed in the `RetentionService`:

-- a method to attach a rule on a single document:
+- A method to attach a rule on a single document:
-void attachRule(String ruleId, DocumentModel doc);
+`void attachRule(String ruleId, DocumentModel doc);`
-- a method to attach a rule to a query result void attachRule(String ruleId, String query, CoreSession session);
+- A method to attach a rule to a query result void attachRule(String ruleId, String query, CoreSession session);`

+##### Attach a Rule with Automation
+Also, an operation is provided: `Retention.AttachRule`:

+* Input is the document a rule must be attached to
+* `ruleId` is a strong parameter, the ID of a rule to attache:
+  * Either the if of static (XML) rule
+  * Or the UID of a Document with the `RetentionRule` facet

+##### Detaching a Rule

+* JavaAPI from the `RetentionService` (`RetentionService#clearRule` and `RetentionService#clearRules`)
+* Or Automation, then `Retention.RemoveRules` operation:
+  * Input is the document a rule must be attached to
+  * `ruleIds` is a list of rule IDs to be removed from the document
+    * If not passed or empty, all rules are removed.

-### Checking rules to start or end the retention
+### Checking Rules to Start or End the Retention

-- A post commmit listener inspects all the documents with the 'Record' facet for retention rules triggered by events
+- A post commit listener inspects all the documents with the `Record` facet for retention rules triggered by events
-- A listener notified on 'checkRetentionEvent' queries  for:
+- A listener notified on `checkRetentionEvent` queries  for:
-          1) unmanaged Records with the record:min_cutoff_at < currentDate ( the retention       should start)
+  1. Unmanaged Records with its `record:min_cutoff_at` lower than the current date (=> the retention       should start)
-          2) active Record with record:max_retention_at <= currentDate ( the retention should end).
+  2. Active Record with `record:max_retention_at` less or equal to the current date (the retention should end).

-       A scheduler is configured to trigger a 'checkRetentionEvent' daily.
+A scheduler is configured to trigger a `checkRetentionEvent` daily.

+NOTE: This scheduler can be overridden to change the time at which it is triggered and/or the frequency

 ### Events Sent by the Plugin
-Misc. events are triggered b-y the plugin:
+Misc. events are triggered by the plugin:

 * `retentionAboutToExpire`: Event triggered for documents whose `record:reminder_start_date` value is reached
 * `retentionActive`: The document enters under active retention
-* `retentionExpired`: The document exists active retention
+* `retentionExpired`: The document exits active retention

-It is then possible to listen to any of these events and triggers any logic that is required by the application.
+It is then possible to listen to any of these events and trigger any logic that is required by the application.

-### Enforcing that a document under active retention can not be modified.
+### Enforcing that a Document Under Active Retention Can Not Be Modified.

-This is implemented with a new Security policy that denies access to a document under retention active.
+This is implemented with a Security policy that denies write access to a document under retention active.

 ## Build